muylucir/sdd-template/prompt-template-3-tasks.md

 - Each layer/component → Verify there are implementation tasks
 - Dependencies between components → Ensure task ordering respects dependencies

-### 13. Complete Coverage Checklist
+### 14. Complete Coverage Checklist

 Before finalizing, verify:
 - [ ] Every module from design.md has an implementation task
-- [ ] Every correctness property has a property test task
 - [ ] Every module has unit test tasks
+- [ ] Every module with external dependencies has integration test tasks
+- [ ] Critical user workflows have E2E test tasks
 - [ ] Every API endpoint from design has an implementation task
 - [ ] Every UI component from design has an implementation task
 - [ ] Requirements traceability is complete (all requirements referenced)
 - [ ] Tasks are ordered by dependencies
 - [ ] Checkpoints are placed at logical milestones
 - [ ] Project setup tasks are at the beginning
-- [ ] Deployment tasks are at the end
+- [ ] E2E tests and deployment tasks are at the end
-- [ ] Testing tasks are distributed throughout (not all at the end)
+- [ ] Testing tasks are distributed throughout (not all deferred to the end)

-### 14. Special Considerations
+### 15. Special Considerations

-#### Property-Based Testing Integration
+#### Testing Strategy Integration
-- Property tests should be written **immediately after** the service implementation
+- Unit tests should be written **immediately after** each service implementation
-- Reference the exact property number and name from design.md
+- Integration tests should be written after API endpoints are implemented
+- E2E tests should be written in Phase 5 after all features are complete
-- Explicitly state which requirements are validated
+- Explicitly state which requirements each test validates
-- Use the iteration count specified in design.md (never hardcode numbers like 100 or 1000 in task descriptions)

 #### Technology-Specific Tasks
 - Adjust task descriptions to match the technology stack